rlawrenc/cosc_304/README.md

 ### Assignments
 #### Allowed
+- Collaborating with your approved group members (usually two) and submitting a shared answer to the assignment
 - Request help from the TA or instructor and use the answer/code that they provide
 - Answer general questions about assignments in chat or discussion forums (*Allowed with care*)